CaTS | Information Technology

 On this page:

-A rubric is a matrix that defines what students need to do to fulfill different levels of achievement for an activity.
+A rubric is a grading tool that defines what students need to do to fulfill different levels of achievement for an activity.
 Rubrics make your expectations clear and help you grade more quickly.
 Also, students learn from rubrics and use them for peer reviews.

 Rubrics become most useful when you attach them to activities, such as Grade items, Dropbox folders, and Discussion topics.

-This page gives an overview of Pilot’s Rubrics tool and explains the differences between holistic and analytic rubrics.
+This page overviews Pilot’s Rubrics tool and explains the differences between holistic and analytic rubrics.

 When to Use Rubrics